 Here is the hierarchy of elements in Elementor

-- Sections – A section which groups columns and elements
+- Sections – A section that groups columns and elements

 - Columns – Are added inside ‘sections’ and split your page vertically

-- Widgets – For adding actual content of your website.
+- Widgets – For adding actual content to your website.
 E.g. text, images, pricing table, star rating, Google maps, social icons etc.